Members

 Kurt Towers

-Kurt is the Executive Director of Aboriginal Health for the Northern Adelaide Local Health Network, and a registered Aboriginal Health Practitioner.
+Kurt is a proud Wiradjuri man and the i/Chief Aboriginal Health Officer for SA Health, and a registered Aboriginal Health Practitioner.
 Kurt has extensive experience in the Aboriginal health and wellbeing fields leading executive roles within mental health, aged care and Aboriginal health in various metropolitan and remote settings.
-Kurt is vice president of Kidsafe SA and is passionate in leading and supporting strategies to reduce the incidence of unintentional injuries in Aboriginal and Torres Strait Islander children.
+As the former vice president of Kidsafe SA he is passionate in leading and supporting strategies to reduce the incidence of unintentional injuries in Aboriginal and Torres Strait Islander children.

 Deirdre White